Frequently Asked Questions

 - Biology and math requirements should be scheduled early in your course plan; delaying them delays your application from being complete.

-- Admission GPAs are calculated using only the Tri-C specific admission course credit hours listed.
+- Admission GPAs calculated using only the Tri-C specific admission course credit hours listed.
+A minimum of 3.0 GPA or B average is needed among the following course groups (DMS & Bio)

-- If you transferred in college courses, such as English, math, physics, psychology or anatomy and physiology, you will need an override to register for the some of the admission courses.
-Contact a counselor or program director to request the override and provide them your Tri-C student ID number and the course section number (CRN).
+Minimum 3.0 GPA BIO 2331 and BIO 2341 (total 8 credits). - If you transferred in college courses, such as English, math, physics, psychology, or anatomy and physiology, you will need an override to register for the some of the admission courses.
+Contact a counselor or program director to request the override; provide them your Tri-C student ID number and the course section number (CRN).

-- There are no time limits for required courses; due to their importance, course content is built upon (not reviewed) in the remaining program courses.
+- There are no time limits for required courses; due to their importance, the course content is built upon (not reviewed) in the remaining Program courses.

-ALL applicants must apply for the DMS program through the online system.
-Do not submit an application to the Health Careers Enrollment Center.
+- ALL applicants must apply for the DMS Program through the online system.
+Do not submit an application to the Health Career Enrollment Center.

 When are the admission courses offered?